 - Additionally, you can consume guavas with chilli powder or pepper and salt.
 Slice up the guavas and sprinkle some chilli powder and salt on its flesh.
 The spicy and salty flavour perfectly complements the fruit’s sweetness.

-- Guava juice is a great alternative to eating fruit.
-The mildly sweet taste and the soft flesh make a good option for blending juices.
+- Guava juice is an excellent alternative to eating fruit.
+The mildly sweet taste and the soft flesh make it a good option for blending juices.
 Besides, you can grind guava pieces with some milk to make smoothies.

-- Also, take the smoothie up a notch and add other fruits of your choice and some raw honey, chia seeds and some nuts.
+- Also, take the smoothie up a notch and add other fruits of your choice, some raw honey, chia seeds, and some nuts.
 It is a filling snack or breakfast item.

-- Cook guavas with sugar to make a sauce out of them.
+- Cook guavas with some jaggery powder to make a sauce out of them.
 The sauce works very well with pancake, yoghurt and oatmeal.

-- Guavas are a delicious flavour to use in ice creams, jellies and candies.
+- Guavas add a delicious flavour to ice creams, jellies and candies.
 So, it makes for a healthy option of dessert while satisfying your sweet tooth.

 #1 Guava Yogurt Smoothie